Aged care means assessment 065-09000000

 Aged Care Calculation of your cost of care

-In addition to the online Aged Care Calculation of your cost of care application, the Aged Care Calculation of your cost of care application is available as paper forms on the Services Australia website.
-The Resources page has a link to the forms and explains which forms are required.
+In addition to the online Aged Care Calculation of your cost of care application, the Aged Care Calculation of your cost of care application paper forms are available on the Services Australia website.
+The Resources page has a link to the forms and explains which forms are needed.

-The Service Officer can explain the benefits of accessing the online aged care calculation of your cost of care application.
-The benefits are:
+The Service Officer can explain, the benefits of accessing the online aged care calculation of your cost of care application to the care recipient, including:

-• streaming questions so they only provide information that is required
+- streaming questions so they only need to provide the required details

-• are required when a care recipient does not receive a means tested payment from Centrelink or Department of Veterans’ Affairs (DVA)
+- for a care recipient that does not receive a means tested payment from Centrelink or Department of Veterans' Affairs (DVA)

-• request all income and asset information required for the completion of a means assessment
+- requests all income and asset details needed for the completion of a means assessment

-• the SA456 form previously collected income information only
+- the SA456 form is for previously collected income details only

-• may be used when a care recipient receives a means tested payment from Centrelink or DVA and owns or part owns their home.
-This includes retirement villages.
-This can be used if a verbal assessment is not able to be completed
+- for care recipient's that receive a means tested payment from Centrelink or DVA and own or part own their home, including retirement villages.
+Use when a verbal assessment is not able to be completed

-• is shorter than the SA457 form, and only collects information related to the principal home
+- shorter than the SA457 form, and only collects details related to the principal home

-There is a change to the request for information (RFI) process for carers and close relatives when assessing Aged Care Calculation of your cost of care forms (SA457 and SA485).
-The Aged Care Carer or close relative assessment (SA483) form replaces the decommissioned questionnaire.
+The Aged Care Carer or close relative assessment (SA483.2103) form replaces the decommissioned questionnaire.
 Links to forms are available on the Resources page.

 Home care means assessments prior to 1 November 2025